Home Compare IBKR vs NDAQ

 Profitability

-On stability, the same pattern holds: both rank well, but Nasdaq, Inc. still sits higher.
+On valuation, the same pattern holds: both rank well, but Nasdaq, Inc. still sits higher.

 Profitability — Dominant Gap